 What is a Transitional Tax Free Amount Certificate?

-The abolition of the Lifetime Allowance on 5 April 2024 and the introduction of the new Lump Sum Allowance and the Lump Sum and Death Benefit Allowance on 6 April 2024 is the biggest change to pension regulations since Pension Freedoms were introduced in April 2015.
+The abolition of the Lifetime Allowance on 5 April 2024 and the introduction of the new Lump Sum Allowance and the Lump Sum and Death Benefit Allowance on 6 April 2024 was the biggest change to pension regulations since Pension Freedoms were introduced in April 2015.

 Sounds too good to be true?
 You may be right.
 In this article we aim to provide some clarity as to who might be able to benefit from this new piece of pension legislation.